Called and Ordained: Celebrating 70 Years of Women’s Ordination in the Methodist TraditionMarch 3, 2026

 Pittsburgh Theological Seminary

-The Rev. Stephanie York Arnold, general secretary for The General Commission on the Status and Role of Women of the United Methodist Church, will present the 2025 Albright-Deering Lectures.
+The Rev. Stephanie York Arnold, general secretary for The General Commission on the Status and Role of Women of the United Methodist Church, and the Rev. Dr. Emily Nelms Chastain, assistant professor of Christian history and Methodist studies at Perkins School of Theology at Southern Methodist University, will present the 2026 Albright-Deering Lectures.

 In collaboration with and co-sponsored by the Western Pennsylvania Conference of The United Methodist Church